nop33/si/src/content/blog/lunch-event-during-bwc-meeting-of-experts/index.md

   - name: Konrad Seifert
     page: konrad-seifert/index
 tags:
-  - Events
+  - events
-  - UN
+  - biosecurity
-  - Biosecurity
+  - multilateralism
 isHighlighted: false
 ---
 **This event already took place.
 You can [read a recap of it on the blog of the Geneva Science-Policy Interface](https://gspi.ch/activities/decision-making-in-the-face-of-extreme-biological-risks/).**